How to maintain aluminum dive tank: 5 essential steps

 Perform Hydrostatic Testing Every 5 Years

 The process is brutal and precise: your tank is filled with water, placed inside a safety chamber, and then pressurized to 167% of its working pressure.
 For a standard 3000 PSI aluminum tank, that means it's subjected to a staggering 5010 PSI for a predetermined hold period, typically 30 seconds or more.
-This "proof pressure" stresses the aluminum alloy beyond its yield point, and the test equipment measures the tank's permanent expansion.
 If the expansion exceeds a very strict limit—often a ~5% maximum permanent expansion rate of the total volumetric expansion—the tank fails immediately and is condemned.
-This isn't a suggestion; it's a pass/fail test with a binary outcome.

 The entire process, including valve rebuild and new visual inspection, usually costs between 80, a small price for a 5-year license to use your equipment with confidence.